Packaging: make "g-links" to more common GNU utilities

 I have a vague hope that some fellow admins would add their favorite g-links here - but it seems likely they won't.

-Updated by Ken Mays about 7 years ago
+Updated by Ken Mays almost 8 years ago

 - Status changed from New to Closed